mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Glossary.md

 ## Quick Definitions > needs updating

+**ARM:** To be the definitive, central registry for all flexible assets participating, or intending to participate, in GB flexibility markets.
+It is the Single Source of Truth for asset-specific data.

+**SPUM:** To be the central registry for all entities (Flexibility Service Providers, System Operators, Asset Owners, etc.) that interact with the FMAR Hub.
+It manages their identity, roles, general market standing (where applicable), and user accounts.

+**PSQM:** To manage the qualification and verification status of specific Service Providing Units (SPUs - single asset or co-located assets at one connection point) or Service Providing Groups (SPGs - aggregated assets across multiple connection points) for defined GB flexibility products and services.

+**GICM:** To manage and disseminate information about the grid-related operational status of SPUs/SPGs, including their grid prequalification status and any temporary operational limits imposed by System Operators due to network conditions.

 • An 'Asset' (or in the European case a Controllable Unit (CU)) is defined as a single power-generating module and/or demand unit (i.e., an ESA) with a unique relationship to an Accounting Point.

 • A Service Providing Unit (SPU) refers to one or more controllable units connected to a single